OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 As you can see, there are three main directories: <code>Bundle</code>, <code>Application</code> and <code>Data</code>.
 The <code>Application</code> directory is simply a subdirectory of Bundle.
 The static installer files are located in Application, whereas all user data resides in the Data directory.

-The random string in the URI is application's GUID, which will be different from installation to installation.
+The random string in the URI is the application's GUID, which is different from installation to installation.

 ### Dynamic Analysis